France in the Seven Years' War: War in Europe

 While the war began in North America, in 1756 France became drawn into a major war in Europe.
 Allied to Austria, Sweden and Russia the French tried to defeat the Prussians who had only the British as major allies.
 Despite repeated attempts between 1757 and 1762, the French and their allies failed to win the conclusive victory against Prussia despite a constant war of attrition.
-They were partly frustrated by an army led by the Duke of Brunswick made up of British forces and troops from the smaller German states which operated in West Germany.
+They were partly frustrated by an army led by Duke Ferdinand of Brunswick made up of British forces and troops from the smaller German states which operated in western Germany.

 France had opened the war against Britain in Europe by capturing Menorca and until 1759 they believed they held the upper hand.
-The British navy, however, had initiated a tight blockade of the French coast which prevented supplies and troops moving freely and sapped morale.
-Realizing that Prussia was unlikely to be defeated until its ally Britain was, the French foreign minister, Choiseul developed a plan to invade Britain in three separate places at Portsmouth, Essex and Scotland.
+The British Royal Navy, however, had initiated a tight blockade of the French coast which prevented supplies and troops moving freely and sapped morale.
+Realizing that Prussia was unlikely to be defeated until its ally Britain was, the French foreign minister, Étienne François, duc de Choiseul developed a plan to invade Britain in three separate places at Portsmouth, Essex and Scotland.
 He oversaw the construction of a massive fleet of transports to convey the troops during 1759.
-Defeats of the French navy at Lagos and Quiberon Bay put an end to these plans and he was forced to call off the invasion in the late autumn.
+Defeats of the French Navy at Lagos and Quiberon Bay put an end to these plans and he was forced to call off the invasion in the late autumn.
 A diversionary force under François Thurot had managed to land in Northern Ireland before he was hunted down and killed by the British navy.
 In the wake of the disaster at Quiberon, Thurot was lionised as a hero in France.

-By this stage France's finances were in a poor state, despite the efforts of Silhouette to keep down expenditure, and France was only kept afloat by a major loan from neutral Spain.
+By this stage France's finances were in a poor state, despite the efforts of Étienne de Silhouette to keep down expenditure, and France was only kept afloat by a major loan from neutral Spain.
 Despite the Spanish government's official policy of neutrality, they were slowly shifting towards supporting an outright pro-French position, encouraged by Choiseul.
 In December 1761, war finally broke out between Britain and Spain – but the Spanish involvement did not provide the relief to the French that had been hoped.
 Instead French troops were needed to bolster Spanish efforts to invade Portugal, and became bogged down there.
 Spain also suffered defeats in Cuba and the Philippines in 1762, and by the end of the year both Spain and France were urgently seeking peace.